 - Extremely busy trail, go early in the morning and try to avoid weekends

-Where are Grassi Lakes & how to get there
+Where is Grassi Lakes Trail & how to get there

 Grass Lakes consist of Upper and Lower Lake located at 1,525 meters above sea level.
 They are just outside of Canmore in Kananaskis Country (about 1 hour from Calgary, the nearest major city).

-From downtown Canmore, it’s just 5.5 km drive up the Smith Dorrien Spray Trail (Three Sisters Parkway).
-Once you pass the Canmore Nordic Centre on your right, continue further until you see a sign for Grassi Lakes Trail.
-The short dirt road on the left leads to a big parking lot with picnic tables and an outhouse.
+From downtown Canmore, it’s just a 5.5 km drive up the Smith Dorrien Spray Trail (Three Sisters Parkway).
+After about 2 km past the Canmore Nordic Centre Provincial Park on your right, continue further until you see a sign for Grassi Lakes Trail.

 Another option would be to walk up to the trail.
-If you take several shorter trails along the Bow River and up to Canmore Nordic Centre, it’s only a 3.7 walk or a bike ride.
+If you take several shorter trails along the Bow River and up to Canmore Nordic Centre Provincial Park, it’s only a 3.7 km walk or a bike ride.

 There is no public transport available.